 Best for: Family atmosphere, beaches, history

-Kos is one of the most popular family destinations in Greece.
+Kos is one of the most popular destinations in Greece and perfect for family holidays.
 The island hosts over 1 million visitors every year.

 One of the best areas in Kos to stay for families is Kardamena.
-Kardamena is a small town 7km from the airport, surrounded by plenty of perfect sandy beaches with calm waters, perfect for a relaxing break in the sun.
+Kardamena is a small town 7km from the airport, surrounded by plenty of perfect beaches with soft sand and calm waters, perfect for a relaxing break in the sun.
+Nearby Kardamena, you’ll find Paradise Beach (between Kardamena and Kefalos).

 How to Get to Kos

-Nearby Kos town, there’s an airport which flies to many destinations throughout Europe.
+Nearby Kos town, an airport flies to many destinations throughout Europe.
 The ferry port is located in Kos town.
 Services run throughout the Dodecanese islands and towards Athens.

 Where to Stay in Kos

-There’s a huge range of options, from huge all-inclusive hotels to small townhouses in Kos town and beachside bungalows.
+There’s a vast range of options, from huge all-inclusive hotels to small townhouses in Kos town and beachside bungalows.
 View accommodation in Kos here.
 We stayed at Atlantica Portobello Beach Hotel.
-The all-inclusive hotel has an excellent kids pool as well as free sunbeds on the beach.
+The all-inclusive hotel has an excellent kids pool and free sunbeds on the beach.

 Best for: Beaches, history, culture, attractions

 Rhodes is one of the most popular islands in Greece for tourists.
-The island is very family-friendly, with numerous white sand beaches with crystal clear waters.
 Many have even been awarded blue flag status.
+The island is family-friendly, with numerous gorgeous sandy beaches with crystal clear waters.

 If your kids like attractions head to butterfly valley or Rhodes aquarium.